ryanknight09/image-gallery/README.md

 - I had to switch on link strings to check for them being an image or a video.
 This is why the AlbumCover component came to be.

 - Overall, this is a fairly straightforward app.
 As I'm not a designer, the design process slowed me down, especially since it was done in code.
 If I had more time, I would have added a more cohesive design system.
 Still, I believe this is a solid starting point.
+My commits got less organized that usual.
+This seems to always happen when designing in code.
+A nice requirements road map, makes for good commits.